Govind Singh

 20. Image Links Don't Help

-Another miss-assumption that badly affects your website's visibility prospects is speculations over induction of image links in the website.
-You must not spoil the beauty of your websites by removing images with proper links and navigation structure.
+Another miss-assumption that badly affects your website's visibility prospects is speculations over the induction of image links in the website.
+You must not spoil the beauty of your websites by removing images with proper links and navigation structures.
 All you have to consider is using the same words you will use in your anchor text links in your image alt attribute.

 21. Top Ranking Can Be Assured